executors/executors/wording.md

 An executor's properties are modified by calling the `require` or `prefer` functions.
 These functions behave according the table below.
 In the table below, `x` denotes a (possibly const) executor object of type `X`, * and `p` denotes a (possibly const) property object.

+[*Note:* As a general design note properties which define a mutually exclusive pair, that describe an enabled or non-enabled behaviour follow the convention of having the same property name for both with the `not_` prefix to the property for the non-enabled behaviour. *--end note*]

 | Expression | Comments |
 |------------|----------|
 | `x.require(p)` <br/> `require(x,p)` | Returns an executor object with the requested property `p` added to the set.
 All other properties of the returned executor are identical to those of `x`, except where those properties are described below as being mutually exclusive to `p`.
 In this case, the mutually exclusive properties are implicitly removed from the set associated with the returned executor. <br/> <br/> The expression is ill formed if an executor is unable to add the requested property. |